 Artwork is a form of prayer, it helps me to listen and ultimately serve God (AMDG).
 Hopefully revealing beauty, connecting us to the transcendent and creating community.
 The ups and downs in life do influence my art and the stories I hear from others play a huge role in what I create.
 Listening is central to my spirituality and life, I feel strongly this must come first with all my interactions and decisions.
 Some days I succeed, some days I fail on epic proportions.
 But on those days when I'm most open, truly listening and vulnerable - then artwork and creativity flow like a dance of interconnection.
 The thing I love most about creativity and artwork are not only the contemplative moments, but the moments when I get to work with others to create, when I get to see reactions or hear stories about what it has meant to others.
 Our gifts are not ours to keep alone, they are meant to be shared - God's melody is sweetest when we play all our 'instruments' together.
 Ultimately my artwork and illustration are about creating connection.

-I try to listen with gratitude and vulnerability, then act (in my life) to create connections to our God (of truth, goodness and beauty).
+I try to listen with gratitude and vulnerability, then act (in my life) to create connections to our God (of beauty, goodness and truth).
 The Aboriginal culture has a beautiful word 'Dadirri' which speaks of a deep listening that I feel is central to my life.
 Dadirri means inner, deep listening and quiet, still awareness.
 It is a 'tuning in' experience with the specific aim to come to a deeper understanding of the beauty of nature.
 Dadirri recognises the inner spirit that calls us to reflect and contemplate the wonders of all God's creation.